LearnTeachCode/debugging-report-template/README.md

 object1 == object2 //false

 So comparing two variables will always result in false?????
 Because String objects are being compared.

+5. When something happens is important.
+Also, the initial assignment was global, whereas it should have been local to the function.
+Assigning a value to userInput before user input occurs means that a null value was being assigned.
+Anything compared to null would result in a false condition.
+Hence, the game never results in a correct answer.

 ```